Get a discount off your first purchase

 Why staying awake at work can be difficult

 There could be a few reasons why you’re dragging during the day.
-Here are some potential causes of why you feel sleepy at your desk:
+Here are some potential causes of feeling sleepy at your desk:

-• Poor sleep: How well you sleep (quality) matters in addition to how much you sleep.
-Even if you think you got a full eight hours, if you have a condition like sleep apnoea or woke up repeatedly through the night, it can leave you feeling tired the next day.
+How well you sleep (quality) matters in addition to how much you sleep.
+Even if you think you got a full 8 hours, if you have a condition like sleep apnea or woke up repeatedly through the night, it can leave you feeling tired the next day.
 Also, eating a carb-heavy meal close to bed can negatively affect your sleep and subsequent energy levels the next day.
-(1) Allow a few hours between your last meal and when you plan to fall asleep. .
+1 Allow a few hours between your last meal and when you plan to fall asleep.

-• Not getting enough sleep: If you didn’t get into bed at a time that allowed you to get the NHS’s recommended seven to nine hours of sleep, it could be why you’re falling asleep at your desk.
+If you didn’t get into bed at a time that allowed you to get the recommended 7 hours or more of sleep, 2 it could be why you’re falling asleep at your desk.

-• You’re stressed.
 Both acute (short-term) and chronic (ongoing) stress can cause you to feel tired throughout the day and interfere with a good night’s sleep, perpetuating the problem.
 Sure, worries alone can cause you to toss and turn, which could impact sleep and make you feel tired.
-But mental fatigue can cause feelings of overwhelm which leave you feeling drained and unmotivated throughout the day.
+But mental fatigue can cause feelings of overwhelm that leave you feeling drained and unmotivated throughout the day.
 It’s different from physical fatigue which is usually gone once you’ve gotten rest.

 Practical tips: Staying awake at work